QubitPi/QubitPi/README.md

 I have a __Bachelor's Degree of Engineering Physics__ (on _Computational Quantum Mechanics_) and a __Master's Degree of Computer Science__ (on _Big Data_ and _Cloud Computing_) both from [University of Illinois at Urbana-Champaign](https://www.usnews.com/best-graduate-schools/top-science-schools/computer-science-rankings).
 Since then, my career has been focusing on B2C [_Knowledge Graph_](https://www.ontotext.com/knowledgehub/fundamentals/what-is-a-knowledge-graph/) applications, because it is a career that converges all of my consuming interests: __Big Data Analytics__, __Natural Language Processing (NLP)__, and __the curiosity of exploring complex systems__ <a href="https://github.com/users/QubitPi/projects/7"><img align="center" src="https://img.shields.io/badge/Goal%20Tracking-181717?style=for-the-badge&logo=github&logoColor=white" /></a>

-What I learned from 4 years of College Physics is an idea that the answer to questions around all __complex__ systems always come down in __the most straightforward and self-evident__ form:

-- _Why can't we go back in time and change world history even with a time machine?_ Because [we can't make 2 secods shorter than 1 second](https://en.wikipedia.org/wiki/Relativity_of_simultaneity), which breaks the basic Physical principle of Simultaneity
+What I learned from 4 years of College Physics is an idea that the answer to questions around all __complex__ systems always come down in __the most straightforward and self-evident__ form.
+For example, _Why can't we go back in time and change world history even with a time machine?_ Because [we can't make 2 secods shorter than 1 second](https://en.wikipedia.org/wiki/Relativity_of_simultaneity), which breaks the basic Physical principle of Simultaneity
-- _What drives an investor's $200 million found for this starup?_ Because they know why the founder chose to begin this adventure
-- _"How did you master Physics like a genious?"_ [Einstein: "I have no special talents.
-I am only passionately curious..."](https://www.goodreads.com/quotes/11458-i-have-no-special-talents-i-am-only-passionately-curious)[^1] ("...plus __I do inherited a ridiculously hight IQ from god__, sorry folks")

-[^1]: This a rational humblebragging but a rationally subconscious truth

 What I found the most complicated system is [__human__](https://leadership.qubitpi.org/posts/kant-view-of-mind-and-consciousness/).
 Learning the simpliest and the most truthful nature deep in the mind of every complicated soul and heart is my strongest drive to explore this world of invisible subconciousness that can be most effectively revealed by the __Data of Our Langauge - [NLP technologies](https://huggingface.co/QubitPi)__